Defaunation: Habitat destruction and fragmentation

-Human population growth results in changes in land-use, which can cause natural habitats to become fragmented, altered, or destroyed.
+Human population growth results in changes in land use, which can cause natural habitats to become fragmented, altered, or destroyed.
 Large mammals are often more vulnerable to extinction than smaller animals because they require larger home ranges and thus are more prone to suffer the effects of deforestation.
 Large species such as elephants, rhinoceroses, large primates, tapirs and peccaries are the first animals to disappear in fragmented rainforests.

 A case study from Amazonian Ecuador analyzed two oil-road management approaches and their effects on the surrounding wildlife communities.
 The free-access road had forests that were cleared and fragmented and the other had enforced access control.
-Fewer species were found along the first road with density estimates being almost 80% lower than at the second site that which had minimal disturbance.
+Fewer species were found along the first road with density estimates being almost 80% lower than at the second site which had minimal disturbance.
 This finding suggests that disturbances affected the local animals' willingness and ability to travel between patches.

 Fragmentation lowers populations while increasing extinction risk when the remaining habitat size is small.
 When there is more unfragmented land, there is more habitat for more diverse species.
 A larger land patch also means it can accommodate more species with larger home ranges.
-However, when patch size decreases, there is an increase in the number of isolated fragments which can remain unoccupied by local fauna.
+However, when patch size decreases, there is an increase in the number of isolated fragments that can remain unoccupied by local fauna.
 If this persists, species may become extinct in the area.

 A study on deforestation in the Amazon looked at two patterns of habitat fragmentation: "fish-bone" in smaller properties and another unnamed large property pattern.
-The large property pattern contained fewer fragments than the smaller fish-bone pattern.
+The large property pattern contained fewer fragments than the smaller fishbone pattern.
 The results suggested that higher levels of fragmentation within the fish-bone pattern led to the loss of species and decreased diversity of large vertebrates.
 Human impacts, such as the fragmentation of forests, may cause large areas to lose the ability to maintain biodiversity and ecosystem function due to loss of key ecological processes.
 This can consequently cause changes within environments and skew evolutionary processes.

 In North America, wild bird populations have declined by 29%, or around three billion, since 1970, largely as the result of anthropogenic causes such as habitat loss for human use, the primary driver of the decline, along with widespread use of neonicotinoid insecticides and the proliferation of domesticated cats allowed to roam outdoors.